pwfun/lyft/content/en/docs/prologue/introduction.md

 * **Your debit card**
 * **Your debit card PIN number**

-You’ll use all three as you follow an example use case of withdrawing funds after depositing an **old-age pension check** (OAP) into your bank account.
+You’ll need all three as you follow an example use case of withdrawing funds after depositing an **old-age pension check** (OAP) into your bank account.

 ## Understanding ATMs